 Rewarding shoppers for entering their email information and creating an account serves a number of brand loyalty purposes.
 In encouraging account creation, it decreases checkout friction on future orders.
 It also gives you an email address with which to nurture this particular relationship.
 And, perhaps most importantly for this post, it makes future reward points more valuable to the customer.

-Wait a second — it does what?
-Well, hold on… Before we get too specific, let’s talk quickly about something called “loss aversion”.
+Wait a second -- it does what?
+Well, before we get too specific, let’s talk quickly about something called “loss aversion”.
 Loss aversion refers to the almost universal human tendency to be more sensitive to losses than to gains.
 Put differently: people would prefer to not lose $20 than to gain $20.

 Therefore, once a customer has earned any number of reward points, they become quite averse to losing these points.
 Because never earning enough points to redeem a reward essentially forfeits (loses!) these points, the customer begins to consider “not needing to forfeit points” a benefit of continuing to earn.
 This tips the decision-making scales toward sharing, purchasing, and referring.
 To put it more simply: giving shoppers their first points incentivizes them to earn more points, and so the strength of your incentives has increased.